MervinPraison/wordpress-clock/readme.txt

-=== WordPress Clock ===
+=== Live Clock Widget ===
 Contributors: mervinpraison
 Donate link: https://mer.vin
 Tags: clock, widget, shortcode, analog, digital Requires at least: 4.0
 Tested up to: 6.8
-Stable tag: 2.0
+Stable tag: 2.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Display a modern, responsive analog or digital clock on your WordPress site using shortcode or widget.
+Display a modern, responsive analog or digital clock using shortcode or widget.
+No Flash, pure JavaScript.

 == Description ==

-WordPress Clock provides a beautiful, modern clock display for your website.
+Live Clock Widget provides a beautiful, modern clock display for your website.
 Choose between analog and digital styles, customize the size, and display it anywhere using a shortcode or widget.

 **Key Features:**